About Medical Record Reviews:

 What is a Medical Record Review?

 A family may have questions about the passing of a loved one and the medical treatment that he or she received.
 In particular, the family may wish to know if the medical provider contributed to their passing as a result of negligence, omissions, or errors.
 A medical record review can provide the answers that the family needs and is often the step taken before pursuing legal action.

 Doctors, hospitals, and insurance companies may also request a medical record review to explore the facts of a deceased patient’s case and to defend against liability.
 A thorough analysis can provide important insights in advance of or in response to litigation.

 As a Forensic Pathologist, Dr. Satish Chundru offers information and answers to families, medical practitioners, hospitals, and insurers.
-His evaluations of medical resources and his expert opinions are based on years of training and experience in the field.
+His evaluations of medical resources and subsequent opinions are based on years of training and experience in the field.
 Following his review, Dr. Chundru can provide additional support as an expert witness should litigation become necessary.
-His expert witness services are available nationwide through conference calls and in Central Texas through in-person appearances.
+His services are available nationwide through conference calls and in Central Texas through in-person appearances.

 What is The Purpose of a Medical Record Review?